Chart of Accounts

 Editing and deleting accounts

-If you don't see that symbol, you cannot retire that account.
+- If you see , you cannot retire that account.
 Such accounts are either connected to an automated billing process (tuition, fees, financial aid, etc.) or are otherwise essential to your finances (Accounts Receivable).
+Click the symbol to see a list of those financial items.
 If you wish to retire such an account, you'll first need to disconnect any active financial items from it.